jeffblankenburg/SendToFriend/README.md

     1. On the Privacy and Compliance section, make sure to consider each answer.
         1. Since our skill does not require purchases or spending of money, choose "No" for the first question.
-        2. We are collecting personal information in this skill, when we ask for names and mobile phone numbers.
+        2. We are collecting personal information in this skill when we ask for names and mobile phone numbers.
 Answer yes for the second question.
         3. If your messaging skill is not directed to children under the age of 13 or is not intended to target children under the age of 13, choose ‘No’ for the third question as well.
         4. Choose to certify that your skill can be imported to and exported from the countries and regions that you operate the skill.
         5. Privacy and Terms URL’s are optional, but recommended.